Bodacious/Bodacious/README.md

 ## Where I work

-Practically all of the work I do, is done as part of my small company [Katana][katana].
+Practically all of the work I do is done as part of my small company [Katana][katana].
 We are a web and mobile app development team that specialises in getting startups to market.
 You can think of us as your _external_, "in-house" development team.

 You can contact us here: [https://katanacode.com/contact/](https://katanacode.com/#call_to_action)